Project-Sloth/ps-discord/README.md

 # ps-discord
-ps-discord is an efficient queue system for FiveM that has discord integration with a priority system.
+ps-discord is an efficient standalone queue system for FiveM that has discord integration with a priority system.

 ## Usage
 ### Installation